ENCODE-DCC/encoded/README.md

 For issues see [Snovault OSX App Installation][] first.

 1. Create a virtual env in your work directory.

    This example uses the python module venv.
-Other options would also work, like conda or pyenv
+Other options would also work, like conda or pyenv.
+   Please note that older versions of `pip` may cause issues when updating the application.
+   On MacOS `pip` `21.0.1` is known to work.

     ```
     $ cd your-work-dir
     $ python3 -m venv encoded-venv
     $ source encoded-venv/bin/activate
+    $ pip install -U pip==21.0.1
     ```

 2. Clone the repo and `cd` into it